br-n518/Godot-Beginners-Guide/godot_guide.md

 ![Node Tree](img/godot_nodetree.png)

+You can access nodes belonging to a group from the SceneTree.
+Use the code `get_tree().get_nodes_in_group("enemies")` to get all nodes in group "enemies".

 ### GDScript

 GDscript is Godot's default coding language.
-You save it to a text file ending with .gd or save built-in to any [`Node`](https://bit.ly/2QI3JAG) object.
+You save it to a text file ending with .gd or save it built-in to any [`Node`](https://bit.ly/2QI3JAG) object.
 The script has to start with `extends Node` or replace "Node" with the type you'll attach the script to.
 Leaving out "extends" is the same as `extends Reference` which is a data type you don't add to the [`SceneTree`](https://bit.ly/2Fu6fZ9).

+### Native Code

 GDScript is great, but it isn't 100% the fastest option.
 When you need extra speed, you can use C++ as a Native module.
 For 2D, GDScript can manage running the whole game.
 For 3D you might need C++ for your dynamic world building code (or whatever intensive code you’re making).